jesi-rgb/old.jesirgb.com/posts-portfolio/analysis-sin-miedo.md

 In this post, I'll tackle some of the ideas and thought processes I went through to elaborate a music-and-language-flavoured infographic about Kali Uchis' third album.
+If you want to skip all the details, the final product <a href="#final-product">lives at the very end of this page</a>.

 ## The idea